Château de Meudon: Works of the prince

-The Louis, Grand Dauphin did extensive work at Meudon and turned it into his special showplace, spending a sum of one million one hundred forty thousand French livres, although the king his father had put it among the royal residences and in the charge of the Bâtiments du Roi.
+Louis, Grand Dauphin did extensive work at Meudon and turned it into his special showplace, spending a sum of one million one hundred forty thousand French livres, although the king his father had put it among the royal residences and in the charge of the Bâtiments du Roi.
 Over sixteen years, at least three million livres were spent embellishing and maintaining the estate, a colossal sum.
 The prince redecorated the apartments to his liking.
 The Dauphin allowed Meudon to express his own artistic conceptions, breaking with the sometimes compassed aspect of the Louis XIV style.
 Although not for the first time, Meudon systematically used "Capucine" woodwork, carved and varnished strips of wood with gilt accents.

 Regency style partially manifested at Meudon.
 The Dauphin gathered there his rich collections, which attempted to compete with those of the King: agate vases, Indian fabrics, Gobelin tapestries, Chinese porcelain, paintings by great masters and especially his collection of gems.
-He did not hesitate to redecorate some rooms several times, removing for example the ceiling painted by Charles de La Fosse to give expression to the light style of Claude Audran.
+He did not hesitate to redecorate some rooms several times, removing for example the ceiling painted by Charles de La Fosse to give expression to the light style of Claude Audran III.
 His main apartment was located the length of the ground floor in the east wing of the Château-Vieux.
 He also had the parade apartment in the Château-Neuf, as well as a "small fresh apartment" in the chestnut tree wing.

-The Dauphin liked to surround himself at Meudon with his family, his friends and courtisans, in particular Marie-Adelaide of Savoy the Duchess of Burgundy, Marie-Anne of Bourbon (1666- 1739), his daughter-in-law, the Princess of Conti, and Louise Francoise de Bourbon, Duchess of Bourbon, (1673–1743), her two half-sisters, Louis-Antoine de Pardaillan de Gondrin D'Antin son of Madame de Montespan.
+The Dauphin liked to surround himself at Meudon with his family, his friends and courtisans, in particular Marie Adélaïde of Savoy the Duchess of Burgundy, Marie Anne de Bourbon, his daughter-in-law, the Princess of Conti, and Louise Francoise de Bourbon, Duchess of Bourbon, (1673–1743), her two half-sisters, Louis-Antoine de Pardaillan de Gondrin D'Antin son of Madame de Montespan.
 He also lodged there his mistress, Marie-Émilie de Joly de Choin.
 Like his father at the Château de Marly, the Dauphin liked to find a relaxed and warm atmosphere in Meudon with chosen companions.
 To accommodate this large entourage, the Dauphin undertook extensive additions.
 In 1702, space at the Château-Vieux soon proved inadequate.
 He had the chestnut tree wing, the former courtyard of the offices, rearranged so as to connect it to the château by a hanging gallery.
 He arranged a large reception hall on the ground floor.
 He also built a new commons, which is still visible.
 He entrusted to Jules Hardouin-Mansart, the architect of all these works, the construction of a chapel.
 Antoine Coypel, one of the favorite painters of the Dauphin, painted the altar painting, the "Resurrection", a monumental painting, and the "Annunciation", much smaller in size.
 The sculptures were realized by Noël Jouvenet, François Lespingola and Jean Hardy.